AbbVie Inc. (NYSE:ABBV) Shares Sold by Epoch Investment Partners Inc.

 AbbVie Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
-Stockholders of record on Tuesday, January 16th will be given a dividend of $1.55 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, February 15th.
+Stockholders of record on Tuesday, January 16th will be issued a dividend of $1.55 per share.
+The ex-dividend date of this dividend is Friday, January 12th.
+This represents a $6.20 dividend on an annualized basis and a dividend yield of 4.49%.
 This is a boost from AbbVie’s previous quarterly dividend of $1.48.
-The ex-dividend date of this dividend is Friday, January 12th.
-This represents a $6.20 annualized dividend and a dividend yield of 4.49%.
 AbbVie’s payout ratio is presently 162.19%.

-ABBV has been the subject of several analyst reports.
-Morgan Stanley boosted their target price on shares of AbbVie from $193.00 to $196.00 and gave the company an “overweight” rating in a research note on Monday, October 30th.
-Raymond James started coverage on shares of AbbVie in a research note on Thursday, September 28th.
-They issued an “outperform” rating and a $177.00 target price for the company.
-StockNews.com started coverage on shares of AbbVie in a report on Thursday, October 5th.
-They issued a “strong-buy” rating for the company.
-Barclays raised shares of AbbVie from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $160.00 to $170.00 in a report on Monday, October 30th.
-Finally, UBS Group cut their price target on shares of AbbVie from $157.00 to $150.00 and set a “neutral” rating for the company in a report on Friday, October 20th.
-Eight investment analysts have rated the stock with a hold rating, eight have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $167.69.
+Several equities research analysts have commented on ABBV shares.
+TheStreet upgraded shares of AbbVie from a “c+” rating to a “b” rating in a research report on Monday, August 28th.
+StockNews.com initiated coverage on AbbVie in a research note on Thursday, October 5th.
+They set a “strong-buy” rating for the company.
+Barclays raised AbbVie from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $160.00 to $170.00 in a research note on Monday, October 30th.
+Deutsche Bank Aktiengesellschaft initiated coverage on AbbVie in a research note on Thursday, November 9th.
+They set a “hold” rating and a $150.00 price target for the company.
+Finally, Raymond James initiated coverage on AbbVie in a research note on Thursday, September 28th.
+They set an “outperform” rating and a $177.00 price target for the company.
+Eight equities research analysts have rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, AbbVie presently has an average rating of “Moderate Buy” and a consensus price target of $167.69.

 About AbbVie